Originally published February 18, 2019; most recently updated November 22, 2021.

 For paperback books, KDP and IngramSpark offer similar options.
 They both have multiple standard and nonstandard trim sizes and offer glossy and matte covers.
 I find the difference in paperback quality between KDP and IS to be negligible (YMMV), though I have a slight preference for KDP due to their thicker paper (55# vs 50# on IS).

-Until 2021 IngramSpark was the only option for POD hardbacks (between these two services); now KDP is offering some limited hardback functionality.
+Until 2021 IngramSpark was the only option (between these two services) for POD hardbacks; now KDP is offering some limited hardback functionality.
 IS offers many trim sizes and clothbound with a dustcover or casebound (where the cover image is printed on the hard cover) and some variations.
 KDP offers five trim sizes and casebound only (no dust jackets).

 For most details, here’s a meaty 1700-word post on print options.